DLR-RM/BPNN/README.md

 Altogether, this implementation also includes a general version of PNN that can use arbitrary network architectures and an implementation of PNN that includes MC Dropout[^4].

+### Kronecker-Factored Optimal Curvature

+The Kronecker-Factored Optimal Curvature (K-FOC) improves the approximation quality of the Fisher Information Matrix (FIM) as a Kronecker-factored matrix compared to the widely-adopted Kronecker-Factored Approximate Curvature (K-FAC)[^1].
+For this, we adapted the power method to find the optimal Kronecker factors for a batch of samples where each step has a similar complexity as K-FAC.

 ## Installation